amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 ## Deploy NGINX Ingress Controller instance

 When installing NGINX Ingress via the OperatorHub **you do not immediately get an Ingress Controller instance**, just the means to deploy one.
-OpenShift employs a strict security posture which, by default, would prevent you from completing the controller deployment step.
+OpenShift employs a strict security posture which, by default, would prevent you from completing the deployment.

 The following commands will address this restriction.
 ```